ndsev/zswag/README.md

   -i zserio-or-python-path, --input zserio-or-python-path

         Can be either ...
         (A) Path to a zserio .zs file.
+Must be either a top- level entrypoint (e.g. all.zs), or a subpackage (e.g. services/myservice.zs) in conjunction with
+            a "--zserio-source-root|-r <dir>" argument.
         (B) Path to parent dir of a zserio Python package.

         Examples:
             -i path/to/schema/main.zs         (A)
             -i path/to/python/package/parent  (B)

+  -r zserio-src-root-dir, --zserio-source-root zserio-src-root-dir

+        When -i specifies a zs file (Option A), indicate the directory for the zserio -src directory argument.
+If not specified, the parent directory of the zs file will be used.

   -p top-level-package, --package top-level-package

-        When -i specifies a zs file (Option A), indicate that a top-level zserio package name should be used.
+        When -i specifies a zs file (Option A), indicate that a specific top-level zserio package name should be used.

         Examples:
             -p zserio_pkg_name